computationalmystic/Zephyr-group12/README.md

 Import the copy of the VM by going to *File->Import Appliance* and finding the .ova file you just downloaded.
 Login to *User* with the password *pass*

+### Update the index.html file

+Rather than update the large ZephyrOS VM file every time the code is updated, you can download the latest index.html file in this repository.

+After downloading the current index.html file, in the ZephyrOS VM go to Files, then navigate to the Downloads folder.
+Right click the leshan-server-demo.jar file and open with Archive Manager.
+In Archive Manager, go to the webapp folder and replace the index.html located inside with the current index.html you downloaded from this repository.

 ### Setting Up QEMU with Net-Tools